canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 juju ssh postgresql/leader
 ```

-Then, insert a new post using following command and the password you obtained in step 4:
+Then, insert a new post using following command and the password for the `operator` user on the PostgreSQL:

 ```bash
 psql --host <postgresql-unit-ip> --username operator --password --dbname tutorial -c \